A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Steady state response of an input-output system

 \pfthmspacing

-\begin{ex} We present counterexamples to the claim in \cite{LeverLimKrugerNguyenEtAl2016} that an IFFL is necessary for stable biphasic response; this example first appeared in \cite{Sontag2020_biphasic_biorxiv}.
-Consider the input-output system on $\rrp^4$ with control $u \in [0.4,0.6]$ and output $x_3$ (and another system with output $x_4$):
+We present counterexamples to the claim in \cite{LeverLimKrugerNguyenEtAl2016} that an IFFL is necessary for stable biphasic response.

+\begin{ex} This example first appeared in \cite{Sontag2020_biphasic_biorxiv}.
+Consider the system on $\rrp^4$ with control $u \in [0.4,0.6]$ and output $x_3$ (and a different system with output $x_4$):

-Both $x_3$ and $x_4$ exhibit stable biphasic response curves where $x_3^*(u) = x_4^*(u)$, as shown in \Cref{fig:biorxiv2-ss_curve}.
-Moreover, the J-graph, shown in \Cref{fig:biorxiv2-Jgraph}, has no IFFL.
+Both $x_3$ and $x_4$ exhibit stable biphasic response curves with $x_3^*(u) = x_4^*(u)$, as shown in \Cref{fig:biorxiv2-ss_curve}.
+Moreover, its J-graph (\Cref{fig:biorxiv2-Jgraph}) has no IFFL.
 Whether the output is $x_3$ or $x_4$, the PFBL between $x_1$ and $x_2$ and the NFBL between $x_2$ and $x_3$ are necessary for stable biphasic response.
 (Full detail can be found in \citeVersion{\Cref{sec:app-ex:bioarxiv2}}.) \end{ex}

 \pfthmspacing